huntingdog5/python-class-things-for-syncing/README.md

 # python-class-things-for-syncing

-Examples and some notes from the class python for everyone https://www.py4e.com
+Worked exercises and some notes(chapter 12 and onward) from the class python for everyone https://www.py4e.com